NexovaDev/startup-manager/README.md

 // or `import * as StartupManager from 'startup-manager';` for ESM users
 ```
 \
-You can use the following functions with this library, mroe usage info available in the parameters section
+You can use the following functions with this library, more usage info available in the parameters section
 ```javascript
 const StartupManager = require('startup-manager');
 // or `import * as StartupManager from 'startup-manager';` for ESM users